brandur/sorg/content/drafts/http-transactions.md

 concurrently and get empty results.
 They'd both follow up with an `INSERT`, thus leaving a duplicated row.

-Luckily, the magic of the `SERIALIZABLE` isolation level protects us from harm here.
-It guarantees that all outstanding transactions would have been committable in serial order, no matter which one committed first in practice.
-In the case of such a race condition, one of the two outstanding transactions would fail on commit with this
+TODO: two interleaved requests

-message:
+Luckily, the magic of the `SERIALIZABLE` isolation level protects us from harm here (see where we invoke `DB.transaction(isolation: :serializable)`).
+It emulates serial transaction execution as if each outstanding transaction had been executed one after the other, rather than concurrently.
+In cases like the above where a race condition would have caused one transaction to taint the results of another, one of the two will fail to commit with a message like this one:

 ```
 # COMMIT;